 ![]() |

-Jan is known for her pieced quilts using fabrics hand-dyed with various shibori techniques.
+Jan Myers-Newbury is known for her pieced quilts using fabrics hand-dyed with various shibori techniques.
 She has exhibited and taught nationally and internationally, having been included in thirteen QUILT NATIONAL exhibits.
 Her work is in the permanent collections of the Museum of Arts and Design, the Minneapolis Institute of the Arts, the Museum of the American Quilters Society and the American Quilt Study Center; nearly 200 quilts are included in corporate and private collections.
 Her quilt “Depth of Field: A Plane View” was selected as one of the 20th Century’s 100 Best Quilts.
 Currently her teaching is itinerant and confined to workshops in select locations.
 She has lived in Pittsburgh since 1987.

 |